 - Spontaneity.
 Adolescence/teenage years are times of spontaneity, such as stopping for pizza after school.
 You can support your teen by helping him realize that managing his diabetes successfully will give him the flexibility he craves.

 - Control.
 Teenagers want to be in charge of their own lives and create their own identities.
 To achieve this, your teen may sometimes test limits.
 A teenager with diabetes can use these experiences to gain valuable insight into managing her disease while learning to gain control over other parts of life.

-Reviewed by Kathy A. Montgomery, MSN, CRNP, PNP-BC in December 2013
+Reviewed by Kathleen A. Montgomery, MSN, CRNP, PNP-BC in December 2013